 Ben helped develop and rank these Solutions/action items.
 He has effectively signed off on these action items without hesitation.

-I would love to say that the Cause Map made the undesirable behavior disappear magically into the air.
+I would love to say that the Cause Map diagram made the undesirable behavior disappear magically into the air.
 We all know it’s never that simple.
 The number of tardies he has accrued since creating the map has decreased by 80% compared to last year at this time.
 He still has trouble sleeping.
 He still procrastinates.
 But the action items are being implemented.
 Improvement is happening.

 The biggest change in this dynamic is not quantitative.
 The “us” and “them” atmosphere that had built up over time instantly changed to one of a team working together to solve an issue.

 Organizations that adopt the Cause Mapping process as part of their culture can also experience this kind of change.
 It is the graphic nature and problem-solving focus of the methodology that makes this a powerful tool to affect a change in employee behavior.
 Unlike other processes which seek to punish undesirable behavior, the Cause Mapping method brings all the people involved to the table for constructive dialogue.

 For additional light reading, Ben referenced this article to justify his unorthodox sleep patterns.

 Interested in Cause Mapping incidents that occur every day?
 Check out our two-hour online short courses.